• Skip to primary navigation

 CAA Site Visits and COVID-19

-The CAA has been closely monitoring conditions across the country related to the spread of the coronavirus (COVID-19).
-We are aware that many universities have decided to restrict or cease face-to-face activities on campus during the 2020-2021 academic terms.
-In light of these activities, the fact that many universities and employers are restricting travel, and the recommendations to limit social interactions, the CAA postponed the site visits scheduled for spring 2020 beginning March 12, 2020, to reduce any risk to those individuals participating in accreditation activities.
-All spring 2020 site visits were rescheduled for fall 2020.
-Programs will retain their current accreditation status (i.e., accredited, candidate, applicant) until the CAA has acted on the program’s application.
+Over the past two years, the CAA has been closely monitoring conditions across the country related to the coronavirus (COVID-19) and its more recent variants.
+Many universities restricted or ceased face-to-face activities on campus during the 2020–2021 and 2021–2022 academic terms, thus the CAA postponed in-person site visits between March 12 and April 30, 2020 to reduce any risk to those individuals participating in accreditation activities.
+During that time, all site visits were conducted virtually, with notification to programs that a required follow-up in-person site visit would occur once restrictions are lifted.
+Programs retain their current accreditation status (i.e., accredited, candidate, applicant) until the CAA has acted on the program’s application.

 Questions can be directed to the Accreditation Office at accreditation@asha.org.